Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Deep learning design and implementation

 \section{Deep learning design and implementation}

-Based on our previous work\cite{wang2021global}, a deep learning-based model is designed to map the information of the scanned head mesh to the SH representation of the HRTF.
-The model structure is illustrated in Figure~\ref{fig:NN_diagram}.
+A deep learning-based model is designed to map the information of the scanned head mesh to the SH representation of the HRTF.
+The model structure is illustrated in \cref{fig:NN_diagram}.
 The input to the neural network is the SCH of the ear mesh, head and torso measurements, frequency, and ear side (left/right).
 As the design choice of the neural network, the learning input and the target are both compact representations of the mesh and the HRTFs; This allows us to efficiently link the connections between the intrinsic features of the geometry and the acoustics measurements.

 The ear SCH coefficients calculated from the previous step in Section~\ref{ssec:scha} are processed through a convolutional neural network (CNN) to encode this information.
 The CNN consists of 6 layers of 1D CNN that transforms the input dimension of 441 to the output embedding vector with a dimension of 64.
-The other macro-scale measurements such as head height/width and torso width (corresponding to $x_1$ through $x_{17}$ in the HUTUBS anthropometric measures\cite{fabian2019hutubs}) are also fed into fully connected (FC) layers to compute larger-scale features of the geometry.
+The other macro-scale measurements such as head height/width and torso width (corresponding to $x_1$ through $x_{17}$ in the HUTUBS anthropometric measures\cite{brinkmann2019hutubs}) are also fed into fully connected (FC) layers to compute larger-scale features of the geometry.
 For a total of 13 head/torso measurements, a FC layer transforms the 13-d vector into 32 dim.
 We consider the frequency and ear (left or right) as side information and feed them into an FC layer to obtain their embedding respectively.
 The one-hot frequency input is transformed into a 16-d embedding vector, and the left or right information is encoded into another 16-d embedding vector to keep balance with other information.
 We then concatenate these embedding outputs and use another FC layer to fuse the information.
-The concatenated embedding is hence with dimension 128, and the FC layer transform it into a 256-d vector.
-With the following 5 layers of 1D CNN, the 64-dim SH coefficients of HRTF is predicted.
+The concatenated embedding is hence with dimension 128, and the FC layer transforms it into a 256-d vector.
+With the following 5 layers of 1D CNN, the 64-d SH coefficients of HRTF are predicted.
 The training loss is calculated with the mean square error (MSE) of the ground-truth SH coefficients and the predicted SH coefficients.